Imagine wanting to write a check to an insurance company, only to receive a polite “no, thanks.”

-The company noted that there are some 2011-22 vehicles that can’t be upgraded and, for owners of those cars, it’s putting together a steering-wheel-lock reimbursement program.
+The company noted that some 2011-22 vehicles can’t be upgraded and, for owners of those cars, it’s putting together a steering-wheel-lock reimbursement program.

 Update anti-theft devices for Hyundai and Kia vehicles

-You can also talk to your insurance carrier about installing a car alarm, GPS tracker or other anti-theft devices, says Lauren Mckenzie, an insurance broker with A Plus Insurance.
+You can also talk to your insurance carrier about installing a car alarm, GPS tracker or other anti-theft device, says Lauren McKenzie, an insurance broker with A Plus Insurance.

 “Most companies that are excluding these higher risk vehicles have it programmed in their quoting system, where it will automatically block or refuse a quote based on the year, make, model or by the VIN [vehicle identification number],” she says.

-“If you own a vehicle that has been blocked, some companies may require additional information, which would be reviewed by an underwriter to evaluate the risk and determine if it is something they want to insure.”
+“If you own a vehicle that has been blocked, some companies may require additional information, which an underwriter would review to evaluate the risk and determine if it is something they want to insure.”

-If you’re having a hard time finding the right insurer for a classic, collectable or custom car, there are insurance companies that focus on these vehicles, Cunningham says.
+If you have difficulty finding the right insurer for a classic, collectible or custom car, some insurance companies focus on these vehicles, Cunningham says.
 Grundy, Hagerty and J.C.
-Taylor are just a few of these speciality insurers.
+Taylor are just a few of these specialty insurers.

 Shop around if your insurer is refusing to cover your car model

-While this type of coverage is similar to standard car insurance, there are some key differences, including how the vehicle is valued if it’s totaled and how often it can be driven.
+While this type of coverage is similar to standard car insurance, some key differences include how the vehicle is valued if it’s totaled and how often it can be driven.

-But whether it’s a high-value collectable or a reliable Kia, if an insurer refuses to cover your car, keep shopping around.
+But whether it’s a high-value collectible or a reliable Kia, if an insurer refuses to cover your car, shop around.
 Each insurer has its own criteria for deciding which cars it will cover.
 So, don’t assume that a rejection by one or two insurers means nobody wants your business.

 Resource & Methodology